 Therapy techniques modifying the communicative environment of the child.
 Strength of evidence and efficacy of these techniques.
 Practical tips.

-Therapy techniques targeting child’s language.
+Therapy techniques targeting the child’s language.
 Strength of evidence and efficacy of these techniques.
 Practical tips.

-Therapy techniques targeting child’s language processing.
+Therapy techniques targeting the child’s language processing.
 Strength of evidence and efficacy of these techniques.
 Practical tips.

 Framework of oral language comprehension interventions.
 Three different areas which rehabilitation can target and two different approaches which can be used in rehabilitation.

-The age of the child in comparison with the previously mentioned areas and approaches.
+The age of the child in comparison to the previously mentioned areas and approaches.
 Implicit and explicit therapy techniques and a possible explanation: Procedural Deficit Hypothesis.

 Reflecting upon this knowledge with one’s own client.
 Making a preliminary intervention plan.
 Discussion.